McConnell Prepares Senate For Trump Impeachment Trial As Inquiry Escalates

 In 1999, then-Democratic Sen. Robert Byrd of West Virginia offered a motion to dismiss charges against former President Clinton during his impeachment trial.
 The move failed in a Republican Senate, and the trial went on to last five weeks.

-Many senators are hoping a potential Trump impeachment trial will get to the upper chamber and resolved relatively quickly.
+Many senators are hoping a potential Trump impeachment trial will get to the upper chamber and be resolved relatively quickly.
 Some are hoping it will be done by the end of this year.

 "I think most people think we will deal with it one way or another ... every indication is that articles [of impeachment] will be coming our way eventually," Sen. Kevin Cramer, R-N.D., said after the luncheon.
 "I just wish it was sooner rather than later."